 (1) Third party claims: these are generally claims brought by an injured employee against a manufacturer of the object causing the employee’s injury.
 The manufacturer then brings a claim against the employer for contributory negligence.

-(2) Dual capacity claims: This is similar to the above, but it comes up when the employer is also a manufacturer.
-If an employee is injured by a defective product manufactured by his or her employer, he or she might bring a product liability claim against the employer in addition to claiming workers’ compensation benefits.
+(2) Dual capacity claims: Dual Capacity Claims are similar to Third Party Claims, but it comes up when the employer is also a manufacturer.
+If an employee is injured by a defective product manufactured by their employer, they might bring a product liability claim against the employer in addition to claiming workers’ compensation benefits.

 (3) Loss of consortium or other services to family members: loss of consortium and other claims such as modifications to homes or lost parental services resulting from a workplace injury can be covered.

-(4) Consequential bodily injury: claims by the spouse or other family members of an injured employee arising from the injury such as a heart attack due to the stress of the news of the employee injury.
+(4) Consequential bodily injury: claims by a spouse or other family member of an injured employee arising from the injury such as a heart attack due to the stress of the news of the employee injury.
+It is common for these types of claims to include alleged mental injuries.
+Legislative action in many states has narrowed the applicability of this type of lawsuit so it is important to know the laws within the state or states that your business operates in.

 (5) Intentional acts/torts by the employer: claims covered in some jurisdictions such as knowingly allowing employees to work in unsafe workplace conditions.